ntrupin/abstractml/CONTRIBUTING.md

 ### Fork

 This is where you start contributing.
 To fork the repository, click the button in the top right corner of the main page of the repository.
-This will create a clone of LineScript under your name, with you as the owner.
+This will create a clone of AbstractML under your name, with you as the owner.

 A fork is a branch of a repository where you can edit whatever you want without it affecting the overall project.
 While this may be true, you are discouraged from doing so, as it will render you unable to submit a pull request to push your changes.